Bubble memory: Development

-To allow the bubbles to move around the bubble chips and to guide them through the chip, the chips have some sort of pattern made of ferromagnetic metal that can include for examplie asymmetrical chevrons.
+To allow the bubbles to move around the bubble chips and to guide them through the chip, the chips have some sort of pattern made of ferromagnetic metal that can include for example asymmetrical chevrons.
 For example, the bubbles can move around the edges of the chevrons.
 The patterns can be called propagation elements as they allow the bubbles to move or propagate across it.
 They define pathways for the bubbles to be stored and retrieved for reading and the rotating magnetic field moves the bubbles along these paths.
-For bubble memory, a material like Gadolinium Gallium Garnet is used as the substrate in the chips.
-On top of the substrate is a magnetic film (bubble host or bubble film/layer) such as a Gadolinium-containing garnet or more often, single crystal substituted yttrium iron garnet which holds the magnetic bubbles, that is grown epitaxially with liquid-phase epitaxy with lead oxide flux as the liquid with yttrium oxide and other oxides, and then the film is doped with ion-implantation of one or several elements, to reduce undesirable characteristics.
+For bubble memory, a material like gadolinium gallium garnet (GGG) is used as the substrate in the chips.
+On top of the substrate is a magnetic film (bubble host or bubble film/layer) such as a gadolinium-containing garnet or more often, single crystal substituted yttrium iron garnet which holds the magnetic bubbles, that is grown epitaxially with liquid-phase epitaxy with lead oxide flux as the liquid with yttrium oxide and other oxides, and then the film is doped with ion-implantation of one or several elements, to reduce undesirable characteristics.
 The epitaxy process would be carried out with a platinum crucible and wafer holder.
 The chevrons and other parts are built on top of the film.
 The propagation elements, including the chevrons, can be made of a material such as Nickel-Iron permalloy.
 The materials in bubble memories are chosen mainly for their magnetic properties.
-Gadolinium Gallium Garnet is used as a substrate because it can support the epitaxial growth of magnetic garnet films, and is nonmagnetic, although some bubble memories used Nickel-Cobalt substrates instead.
+Gadolinium gallium garnet is used as a substrate because it can support the epitaxial growth of magnetic garnet films, and is nonmagnetic, although some bubble memories used nickel-cobalt substrates instead.

 The use of propagation elements formed by ion implantation instead of permalloy, was proposed to increase the capacity of bubble memory to 16 Mbit/cm2.